 If you are not familiar with the futures contract and choose physical settlement instead of cash based settlement, you might end up with a truckload of oil barrels at your door!

 Forex (FX) is the largest & most liquid financial market in the world.
-People participate in this market for various reasons, but the largest volume of trades comes from speculators who trade the currency pairs.
+The largest volume of trades comes from traders who trade the currency pairs.
 The FX market is open 24 hours a day, 5 days a week.

-There’s not much difference in trading Forex vs FX CFDs, but we will recommend that you check out our newly launched FX CFDs where we offer very competitive spreads for some of the major currency pairs.
-Click here to read this article to understand the basics of FX CFD trading!
+Check out our newly launched FX CFDs where we offer very competitive spreads for some of the major currency pairs.
+To understand more about the basics of FX CFD trading, be sure to read our latest FX CFD article.
 Best of all?
 No commission and finance charges for opening your FX CFD positions with us!

 The Current State of The Market

-Despite signs of slowing global growth this year – we are still increasingly seeing stock valuations rise.
+Despite signs of slowing global growth this year, we are still increasingly seeing stock valuations rise.
 Slowing growth and increasing stock prices usually do not go hand in hand.
-However, central banks, especially the Fed, has proactively taken measures to reverse their monetary policy stance from last year, from tightening rates to easing rates.
+However, central banks, especially the Fed, have proactively taken measures to reverse their monetary policy stance since last year, from tightening to easing rates.
 This measure has helped to boost asset prices across the board.

 The current stock market bull run is already the longest on record in history.
-We are firmly in the late cycle of this bull-run as exemplified by some of the economic/macro indicators such as unemployment rates and slowing corporate earnings.
-It would be downright naïve to think that the stock market will continue to rise indefinitely – and it would be prudent for investors to have the necessary and available tools on hand to combat a falling market.
-Enter CFDs, where investors can gain downside protection by opening short positions.
+We are firmly in the late cycle of this bull run as exemplified by some of the economic/macro indicators such as unemployment rates and slowing corporate earnings.
+Investors need to remain alert and be prepared to combat a falling market when required and it would be prudent for them to have the necessary and available tools on hand to combat a falling market.

 What are CFDs and How Do You Open An Account?